-In my view, the FCA's Principles for Businesses (the 'Principles') are of particular relevance to my decision.
-The Principles, which are set out in the FCA's (formerly the FSA) handbook: "...are a general statement of the fundamental obligations of firms under the regulatory system" (PRIN1.1.2G).
+In my view, the FCA's Principles are of particular relevance to my decision.
+The Principles which are set out in the FCA's (formerly the FSA) handbook: "...are a general statement of the fundamental obligations of firms under the regulatory system" (PRIN1.1.2G).
 I consider the Principles most relevant to this complaint include Principle 2, 3 and 6 which say: